ganiszulfa/okblog/post/README.md

 ## Running the Application

 1. Clone the repository
-2. Configure PostgreSQL database connection in `application.properties`
+2. Configure MySQL database connection in `application.properties`
 3. Build the project: `mvn clean install`
 4. Run the application: `mvn spring-boot:run`